ImGroovin/Town-Star/README.md

 __Instructions__
 * For each item that you wish to track, set the "item" value with the trackedItems variable.
 Leave the other values set to zero.
 * Load the script in your browser.
-This can be done via a browser plugin such as Tampermonkey, or by directly pasting the code into your browser's console.
+This can be done by directly pasting the code into your browser's console.
+NOTE: This script is NOT designed as a Tampermonkey script, though it could be adapted to run in Tampermonkey.

 ### Enhanced Leaderboard
 This script adds functionality to the in-game Leaderboard.